tersesystems/terse-logback/docs/guide/budget.md

 # Budget Aware Logging

-There are instances where loggers may be overly chatty, and will log more than necessary.
-Rather than hunt down all the individual loggers and whitelist or blacklist the lot of them, you may want to assign a budget that will budget INFO messages to 5 statements a second.
+There are instances where logging may be overly chatty, and will log more than necessary.

+Rather than hunt down all the individual loggers and whitelist or blacklist the lot of them, you can assign a budget that will budget INFO messages to 5 statements a second.

 This is easy to do with the `logback-budget` module, which uses an internal [circuit breaker](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/concurrent/CircuitBreaker.html) to regulate the flow of messages.